Duraid Lahham: Work

-Lahham's work was greatly influenced by the political events in the Arab World and this was reflected in the different plays he wrote and directed.
+Lahham's work was greatly influenced by political events in the Arab World and this was reflected in the plays he wrote and directed.
 His films also carry political overtones and have been described as "deal[ing] with the artificiality and impracticality of borders between Arab states and with the abuse of human rights in the Arab world."

 UNICEF Goodwill Ambassador

 Lahham was appointed UNICEF Goodwill Ambassador to the Middle East and North Africa region in 1999.

-In 2004, he visited districts of Southern Lebanon which had been liberated from Israeli occupation, and gave a speech at a press conference criticizing George W. Bush and Ariel Sharon, comparing them to Hitler.
-This caused Tel Aviv to protest Lahham's "undiplomatic language" to the UNICEF, which resulted in the UNICEF relieving him of his duties.
+In 2004, he visited districts of Southern Lebanon which had been liberated from Israeli occupation.
+At a press conference, he gave a speech criticizing George W. Bush and Ariel Sharon, comparing them to Hitler.
+This caused Tel Aviv to protest Lahham's "undiplomatic language" to UNICEF, which resulted in UNICEF relieving him of his duties.

 Recognition

 Lahham received several medals in recognition of his contributions: